The Support at Home program (launched on 1 November 2025): The next stage of aged care

 Practical examples of support

-The Support at Home program will adapt as your needs change, offering flexible, clinically supported care that grows with you.
+The Support at Home program adapts as your needs change, offering flexible, clinically supported care that grows with you.

 Here's a common example showing how the new system works in practice: